Kanazawa Station

 Oyama Jinja Shrine

 Oyama Jinja Shrine was originally established in the Utatsuyama area of Kanazawa in 1599.
 At that time it was called Utatsu Hachimangu Shrine.
 It was moved to its current location in 1873 and renamed Oyama Jinja.
 The shrine is dedicated to the spirits of Lord Toshiie Maeda and his wife Omatsu.
-Lord Toshiie Maeda was an important general during the Warring States Period in Japan and the first ruler of the local Kaga clan who lived at nearby Kanazawa Castle until 1868.
+Lord Toshiie Maeda was an important general during the Warring States Period in Japan and the founder of the Kaga Domain, which the Maeda family ruled from nearby Kanazawa Castle until 1868.

 The main building of the shrine